kolkhis/streamer-mode.nvim/README.md

   only when the cursor goes into insert mode on the same line.
 * `'soft'` will allow the concealed text to become visible
   when the cursor is on the same line in any mode.

-## Currently Working On

-* [x] User customization of which keywords they'd like to filter.
-* [x] Make `:SM` command a toggle - enable a single hotkey to turn StreamerMode both on and off.

 ## Known Issues